Briar Woods High School: History

 Briar Woods High School opened on August 29, 2005 with its student body coming from Stone Bridge High School, Loudoun County High School, and Eagle Ridge Middle School.
 The first Principal was Edward Starzenski, who was principal of Loudoun County High School from 1989 to 2004.
 The school was officially dedicated on October 14, 2005 at a ceremony presided over by school district superintendent Edgar B. Hatrick III.
 In 2006, Briar Woods celebrated its first Homecoming, despite the lack of a returning class.

-During the summer before the 2011-2012 school year, ten trailers were installed due to an increased enrollment for the year.
-In the 2014-2015 school year, students living in Loudoun Valley Estates and most of Brambleton were shifted to Rock Ridge High School to relieve overcrowding.
+During the summer before the 2011–2012 school year, ten trailers were installed due to an increased enrollment for the year.
+In the 2014–2015 school year, students living in Loudoun Valley Estates and most of Brambleton were shifted to Rock Ridge High School to relieve overcrowding.
 This dropped Briar's enrollment by about 500 students.

 In 2023, a new addition was put on the back of the building.
 This eliminated the need for the ten trailers.

 Demographics

-In 2006-2007 Briar Woods High School's student population was 67% White; 16% Asian; 10% Black; and 7% Hispanic.

-As of 2018, the student population was 53.6% White, 26.4% Asian, 8.5% Hispanic, 5.8% two or more races, and 5.7% Black.

-As of 2019. the student population was 52.1% White, 28.3% Asian, 7.9% Hispanic, 6.5% two or more races, and 5.0% Black.

-As of the 2021-2022 school year, the student population was 48.6% White, 31.4% Asian, 8.3% Hispanic, 5.8% two or more races, and 5.5% Black.
+As of the 2023–2024 school year, the student population was 41.5% White, 37.5% Asian, 7.9% Hispanic, 7.1% Black, and 5.7% two or more races.